lindbohansen/FIGARO/README.md

+$ 2017 lindbohansen@gmail.com $

 # FIGARO
 A framework for exposure characterization and gamma dosimetry at the NMBU FIGARO irradiation facility.

 --> (the source code for this project is currently undergoing extensive cleanup) <--

-$ 2017 lindbohansen@gmail.com $

-#### FIGARO software bundle
+Access the framework at https://github.com/lindbohansen/FIGARO/

+Look for upcoming user documentation and examples at https://github.com/lindbohansen/FIGARO.wiki.git

-read about FIGARO under FIGARO/figaro-article --> currently unavailable as the article has been submitted for publication to the DoReMi special issue of the International Journal of Radiation Biology
+Read about FIGARO under FIGARO/figaro-article --> currently unavailable as the article has been submitted for publication to the DoReMi special issue of the International Journal of Radiation Biology

 #### see bundle contents at the end of this file